 How do I obtain an exemption?

 Physicians and providers don't need to take any action to obtain an exemption beyond submitting preauthorization requests as they typically would.
-Each applicable health benefit plan issuer is responsible for conducting evaluations and issuing notices of exemptions or denial of exemptions.
+Each applicable health benefit plan issuer is responsible for conducting evaluations and issuing notices of exemptions or denials of exemptions.
 Exemptions are not issued by TDI.
-Insurance Code §4201.563 and 28 TAC §19.1731(b).
+See Insurance Code §4201.653(d).

 How can I update my preferred contact information for receiving communications regarding exemptions?

 Notices of exemption or denial will include information on how the physician or provider can update their preferred contact information for communications related to exemptions.
 This information will also be available on the issuer's website that lists preauthorization requirements.
-28 TAC §19.1732.
+See 28 TAC §19.1718(j) and §19.1732.

 When will I receive notice of my exemption?

-Health benefit plan issuers are required to send notices of exemption or denial within five days of completing an evaluation and the deadline for initial notices was October 1.
+Health benefit plan issuers are required to send notices of exemption or denial within five days of completing an evaluation.
+Issuers may have different evaluation periods but must conduct an evaluation at least annually.

 Will I receive a notice if my exemption is denied?

 Health benefit plan issuers are required to send notices when denying an exemption.
-Refer to Insurance Code §4201.655(c) and 28 TAC §19.1732(b).
-However, a notice is not required if there were not at least five eligible preauthorization requests submitted to the issuer for a particular health care service by the physician or provider during the evaluation period.
-Refer to 28 TAC §19.1732(c).
+See Insurance Code §4201.655(c) and 28 TAC §19.1732(b).
+However, a notice is not required if there were not at least five eligible preauthorization requests submitted to the issuer or its affiliates for a particular health care service by the physician or provider during the evaluation period.
+See 28 TAC §19.1732(c).

 What should I do if I haven't received a notice?